What is Data Visualization?

 AI-driven visual analytics and dashboards can be used to quickly and easily generate and deliver high-value insights.
 These dashboards enable everyone in your organization to use insights for better decision-making with smart data discovery, data wrangling, geospatial analytics, and one-click predictive analytics.

-The ability to deliver insights in the context that business applications, employees, and customers already use is critical.
+Embedded analytics is the ability to deliver insights in the context that business applications, employees, and customers already use is critical.
 To accomplish this, the system must be able to integrate interactive reports and visualizations seamlessly into your product or service.

 The system should modernize your enterprise reporting platform and cost-effectively deliver pixel-perfect reports.
 By generating reports that connect your data from multiple sources, you can deliver critical insights throughout the organization.